Play

 During dry periods, only a few new shoots are formed and the young plants suffer from the lack of water.

-Pear trees should be watered once a week from spring to autumn.
-They like moist soil without waterlogging so that the Drip irrigation with a baumbad irrigation bag is optimal.
-With conventional watering, only a fraction of the water poured is absorbed directly by the tree.
+Pear trees should be watered once a week from spring to autumn, depending on their age, location, and the weather.
+They prefer moist soil without waterlogging, so the Drip irrigation with a baumbad irrigation bag This is optimal.
+With conventional watering, only a fraction of the water applied is directly absorbed by the tree.
 Large amounts of water only penetrate the surface of the soil and evaporate again.
-With tree bath watering bags, water is released drop by drop to the tree through two small holes over a period of several hours.
-This ensures that the soil is evenly moistened so that the roots can absorb the water well.
+With Baumbad watering bags, water is released drop by drop to the tree through two small holes over a period of several hours.
+This ensures even moisture distribution in the soil, allowing the roots to absorb the water effectively.

 With a tree bath watering bag you not only save time and money, but also protect the trees in the long term and sustainably.